xiaoxiao1999319/Xiao-Xiao-s-page/content/talk/BUAAMSE/index.md

   postcode: '100191'
   country: P.R.
 China

-summary: Xiao Xiao made an oral presentation in the **Materials Undergraduate Academic Forum of Capital Universities**, and won the honor of excellent thesis.
+summary: Xiao Xiao made an oral presentation entitiled **Bio-inspired Slippery Surface for Controllable Manipulation of Gas Bubbles in Liquid Environment**, and won the honor of excellent thesis.
-abstract: "Xiao Xiao made an oral presentation in the **Materials Undergraduate Academic Forum of Capital Universities**, and won the honor of excellent thesis."
+abstract: "Xiao Xiao made an oral presentation entitiled **Bio-inspired Slippery Surface for Controllable Manipulation of Gas Bubbles in Liquid Environment**, and won the honor of excellent thesis."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.